rxappdev/MouseTiler/README.md

 * Two mouse tiling modes - Grid and Overlay (use one or both)
 * Manual text configuration of the modes
 * Multi-monitor support
+* v0.0.3 - Preview of where the tile will end up

 ![](./assets/popup_tiler.png)<br>
 **Grid Tiler Default**